Defimap

 Bottom Line

-Tevau Card is worth tracking because it sits between stablecoin spending, mobile wallet use and physical Visa card access.
-It can be a useful comparison point against Bybit, RedotPay, Gate Card and other crypto card products.
+Tevau Card sits between stablecoin spending, mobile wallet use and physical Visa card access.
+That makes it a useful comparison point against Bybit, RedotPay, Gate Card and other crypto card products.

 The practical next step is not to assume it is cheap or globally available.
 Check live eligibility and fees first, then compare the card against your actual funding route.